 Kinesiology at Goshen

-Students learn how to be personal trainers and how to lead spinning, aerobics, aquatics or conditioning classes.
-In this program, which emphasizes American College of Sport Medicine guidelines, we collaborate with a local retirement center, the local hospital and work in our own fitness center to learn best practice in the field.
+With the fitness leadership concentration, students learn how to be personal trainers and how to lead spinning, aerobics, aquatics or conditioning classes.
+In this program, which emphasizes American College of Sport Medicine guidelines, we work in the RFC, collaborate with a local retirement center and the local hospital to learn best practice in the field.

-Helping others develop healthy lifestyles and physical skill is a rewarding physical education possibility.
+Helping others develop healthy lifestyles and physical skill is a rewarding career.

 At Goshen, a teaching major prepares you for K-12 teaching in physical education and health (optional).
 We work closely with the Education Department in preparing students to pass the test for licensure.
 Students begin working in the public school system with current teachers early in the program.